 Special financial services, including an affinity credit card, are available to alumni and students.
 The affinity card is a unique way to contribute to the University.

 Travel Programs

-A combination of education and entertainment, these programs are arranged by the Association to let you expand your horizons-literally!
+A combination of education and entertainment, a variety of travel opportunities are arranged by the Association to help alumni expand their horizons--literally!

 Library Privileges